chemron/Sun_GAN/README.md

 ## Environments
 ### Data processing
-The file `conda_spec-list.txt` specifies the conda environment used for all data processing tasks.
+A conda environment used for all data processing tasks.
 A similar conda environment can be made using the command:
 `conda create --prefix ./data_env`
 `conda activate ./data_env/`
-`conda install --file conda_spec-list.txt`
+`conda config --add channels conda-forge`
+`conda install sunpy astropy numpy drms requests scikit-image imageio pandas pillow opencv matplotlib`

 ### Training/Testing
 Training and testing of each GAN was done in a [Monarch](https://docs.monarch.erc.monash.edu/) environment created using the following commands: